American Journal of Physical Anthropology

 To avoid possible delay in processing your submission, your files must be submitted in the following formats:

-See the Miscellaneous section of this document for format restrictions/guidelines.
+See the relevant sections of these guidelines for format requirements.

 Do not mail paper copies of your manuscript to the Editor.
 Be sure to keep an electronic copy that is identical to the version that you submitted online.